 - a.
-Calculate the equation of tangent, maxima,minima,radius of curvature by differentiation. - b.
+Calculate the equation of tangent, maxima, minima, radius of curvature by differentiation. - b.
 Solve the given problem(s) of integration using suitable methods. - c.
-Apply the concepts of integration to find the area and volume. - d.
+Apply the concept of integration to find area and volume. - d.
 Solve the differential equation of first order and first degree using suitable methods. - e.
-Use Laplace transform to solve first order first degree differential equations.
+Utilize basic concepts of probability distribution to solve elementary engineering problems.